Skip to main content

 6. Restrictions

-6.1 To protect the availability of the Service(s) as a shared resource for the delivery of health and social care services in England, where (in its sole discretion) NHS Digital has concerns in respect of the clinical risk, security, information assurance or information governance arrangements of an organisation applying for access or a connection to the Service(s), or NHS Digital’s vires, it reserves the right to:
+6.1 To protect the availability of the Service(s) as a shared resource for the delivery of health and social care services in England, where (in its sole discretion) NHS England has concerns in respect of the clinical risk, security, information assurance or information governance arrangements of an organisation applying for access or a connection to the Service(s), or NHS England’s vires, it reserves the right to:

 (b) refuse access to a Service(s);